MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 ### Associate Azure Active Directory with your account

 In order to add and manage account users, you must first associate your account with your organization's Azure Active Directory.
 If your organization already uses Office 365 or other business services from Microsoft, you already have Azure AD.
-Otherwise, you can create a new Azure AD tenant at no additional charge.
+Otherwise, you can [create a new Azure AD tenant][CreateNewAzureAD] at no additional charge.

 See [Associate Azure Active Directory with your Partner Center account][AssociateAADWithPartnerCenterAccount] for more info.
 While the topic focuses on the Windows apps developer program, associating a tenant works the same way for the Microsoft Edge Program.